n-kamata/ObjectDetection/README.md

 ## Project overview

 This project is to develop object detection model to train a CNN (Convolutionnal Neural Network) using Waymo TFRecord.
 The model will detect objects and classify them, vehicle, pedestrien, and cyclists in an image.
 This development process includes data spliting for training and validation, train CNN model, evaluate results and adust parameters.
-In this project we use SSD Resnet 50 model as baseline, and try to improve this model using data argumentation and adjust optimizer.
+In this project I use SSD Resnet 50 model as baseline, and try to improve this model using data argumentation and adjust optimizer.
 Object detection is an important component of self driving car systems, because even if other modules, localization, planner, and contoller works, an incident can be caused by miss detection.

 ## Setup

 ### Data
-For this project, we are using data from the [Waymo Open dataset](https://waymo.com/open/).
+For this project, I are using data from the [Waymo Open dataset](https://waymo.com/open/).

 ### Data split

-The data we use for training, validation and testing is organized as follow:
+The data I use for training, validation and testing is organized as follow:
 ```
 /home/workspace/data/
     - train: contain the train data (86 files)